himabindu-run/himabindu-run/README.md

 [LinkedIn](https://www.linkedin.com/in/hima-bindu-002a45194/) - If you want to talk.

+And by the way read my technical writings [here](https://medium.com/@b.i.n.d.o) and feel free to give feedback :)

 ### Pronouns :stuck_out_tongue_winking_eye:
 sis,
 she,
 her,
 bro,
-dude.

-### Fun fact :zap:
-Well, It may not be funny for many of you but yeah my friends call me creative and artsy...I think it's because of [this](https://www.instagram.com/an_artsy_pion/).
-And by the way...
-I write some technical stuff [here](https://medium.com/@b.i.n.d.o) in Medium.
+dudette.